 The child is always at the centre of Pooky’s work where her first question is always ‘how will this benefit children and young people?’
 Question two, which follows fast, is – ‘how can this be made usable, practical and relevant?’

 Pooky is a passionate ambassador for mental health who loves to research, write, speak, teach and share all manner of ideas about mental health, wellbeing and PSHE.
 Her enthusiasm is backed up both by a PhD in child and adolescent mental health and her own lived experience of anorexia, self-harm, anxiety and depression.

 Family is Pooky’s priority in her free time which is largely spent with husband Tom and her two young daughters from whom she learns more than she ever imagined possible.
-She is a keen baker, writes a poem every day and has recently started work on her first novel.

 - Charlie Waller Memorial Trust – Director: Children, Young People and Schools Programme

 - Children and Young People’s Mental Health Coalition – Vice Chair

 - SecEd Magazine – Resident mental health expert and regular columnist

 - Jessica Kingsley Publishers – Series Editor – children’s mental health story books

 - Evidence Based Practice Unit (UCL and Anna Freud Centre) – Associate Fellow